jvdwrf/type-sets/README.md

-Sets implemented in the rust type-system.

 [![Crates.io](https://img.shields.io/crates/v/type-sets)](https://crates.io/crates/type-sets)
 [![Documentation](https://docs.rs/type-sets/badge.svg)](https://docs.rs/type-sets)

+Sets implemented in the rust type-system.

-This crate allows you to create sets of types in the rust type-system.
+This crate allows the creation of type-sets within the rust type-system.
 These sets can be compared using `SubsetOf` and `SupersetOf`.
-All traits are unsafe, except for [`AsSet`], giving guarantees that users cannot implement conflicting implementations themselves.
+All traits are marked unsafe, except for `AsSet`, giving guarantees about conflicting implementations for use in `unsafe` code.

 Sets are implemented up to 12 items.